Jozott00/wokwi-intellij/Writerside/topics/Debugging.md

 ## Limitations

-Because the **Remote Debug** configuration is only available in CLion, it is not possible to debug Wokwi simulations in other IDEs such as Intellij or RustRover.
-However, it is most likely that RustRover will get a similar configuration once it is out of EAP.
+Due to the **Remote Debug** configuration being exclusive to CLion, debugging Wokwi simulations in other IDEs like IntelliJ or RustRover is currently not feasible.
+Nonetheless, it's expected that RustRover will implement a similar configuration after its Early Access Program (EAP) concludes.